mmjulkowska/MVApp/README.md

 7. Estimation of broad-sense heritability of measured traits
 8. Quantile regression analysis that allows the identification of traits with significant contribution to traits of major interest

+You can read the instructions below, or watch one of our video-tutorials on [youtube](https://www.youtube.com/channel/UCeTCqj3dHWbjIbt9cXVjHMQ).

 ### How to cite the MVApp:

 The app is not published yet, but you can find the pre-print version of the MVApp manuscript on figshare: